Camille has undergone three cosmetic tattoo procedures. Eyebrow microblading is the latest (and won't be the last)!

 Are the eyebrows sore after microblading?

 My eyebrows weren't actually sore or swollen after, but some people do experience discomfort, swelling, and redness after the procedure.
-Take it easy on yourself and your body afterwards.
+Take it easy on yourself and your body afterward.

 How much does microblading cost?